BamaInsider - Alabama defensive back Eddie Smith to enter transfer portal

 Alabama defensive back Eddie Smith to enter transfer portal

-Alabama defensive back Eddie Smith announced Wednesday that he is entering his name in the NCAA transfer portal.
-As of Wednesday, Smith’s name is not yet listed in the database.
+Alabama defensive back Eddie Smith announced Wednesday that he entered his name in the NCAA transfer portal.

 “I want to thank the University of Alabama and coach Saban for believing in me,” Smith posted on his Twitter account.
 “I also want to thank my brothers for lifelong memories made.
 Although this was a tough decision, after much thought and prayer I have decided to enter the transfer portal.”